BarryDigby/barrydigby.github.io/Week_1/Nextflow.md

 ***

 Congratulations on making it through the week 1 tutorial.
+Please do not hesistate to contact me if you have any questions!

-If you have any questions please do not hesitate to contact Pilib ;)
+> Barry